Keeping the Evidence Chain: Semantic Evidence Allocation for Training-Free Token Pruning in Video Temporal Grounding: SemVID

 \subsection{Evaluation Metrics}

-Pruning removes nodes and edges in the attention graph, which can degrade both evidence propagation and cross-frame connectivity that are essential for VTG.
-We therefore characterize the quality of the pruned graph with two measurable quantities: Evidence Retention (ER) and Connectivity Strength (CS).
+Pruning removes nodes and edges in the attention graph, which can degrade both evidence preservation and propagation.
+We therefore quantify the quality of pruned graph with Evidence Retention (ER) and Connectivity Strength (CS).